 Other matter – interpretive matter(s)

 We draw your attention to the interpretive matter(s) noted as item(s) XXX of the attached Appendix A that affect(s) the Part D Lines in accordance with Regulation 46(2)(a).
-Our limited assurance conclusion is not [further] modified in respect of [this/(these) matter(s)].
+Our limited assurance conclusion is not [further] modified in respect of [this/these matter(s)].

 Other information